andrewzm/bicon/README.md

 Reproducibility
 -------

 If you wish to reproduce the results, you will need to install the package and its dependencies.
-Three of the dependencies, `INLA`, `slice` and `gpclib` need to be installed manually.
+Two of the dependencies, `INLA` and `gpclib` need to be installed manually.
 For `INLA` please visit the [INLA project page](http://www.r-inla.org/download) for installation instructions.
-For `slice`, which is needed for slice sampling, please visit the [personal webpage of Jonathan Rougier](http://www.maths.bris.ac.uk/~MAZJCR/), download `slice_x.x.tar.gz` and install using

-    install.packages("slice_x.x.tar.gz", type = "source",repos=NULL)

 For `gpclib` please type

     install.packages("gpclib", type = "source")